elral/MobiDude/readme.md

 July 27 2022 - v1.0.0

 Yes, it's just a simple GUI for avrdude.

 It is based on https://github.com/maddsua/arduinouploader

 Features:
-- Upload firmare files by just defining your Arduino Board and selecting the firmware file
+- Upload firmware files by just defining your Arduino Board and selecting the firmware file

 <img src="info/interface-100.jpg" width="356"/>